 Seriously – who knew such a boring pantry shelf was capable of such magic?!

-And nevermind the fact that these items are CHEAP!
-A pound of Bob’s Red Mill navy beans is just a couple dollars, chicken stock is free when you make it homemade and garlic and bay leaves add a quarter and dime respectively.
+And never mind the fact that these items are CHEAP!
+A pound of Bob’s Red Mill navy beans is just a couple dollars (or even less if you buy in bulk), chicken stock is free when you make it homemade and garlic and bay leaves add a quarter and dime respectively.
 In the end, you’re getting a magical bowl that keeps bellies AND your wallet full.

 On top of that, navy beans have such a mild taste that even picky eaters can’t turn up their nose.